 What is lo mein?

 If you are not familiar with lo mein, it is a Chinese/ Cantonese dish traditionally prepared with egg noodles, vegetables, and some type of meat.
-Personally, I am most familiar with it as one of the BEST options for Chinese takeout.
-Chewy pan fried noodles, crisp vegetables, salty sauce, and tons of flavor- what could be better?!
+The word itself comes from the Cantonese “lōu mihn” meaning “stirred noodles” and is actually traditionally made from elastic thin flour or egg noodles (source).
+Personally, I am most familiar with it as one of favorite Chinese food dishes to order out.
+Chewy pan fried noodles, crisp vegetables, umami sauce, and tons of flavor- what could be better?!

-Unfortunately, due to the use of egg noodles, it’s one of those dishes I used to order on the regular that I can no longer enjoy when we go out for Chinese food.
+Unfortunately, due to the common use of egg noodles, it’s one of those dishes I used to order on the regular that I can no longer enjoy when we go out for Chinese food.
 Honestly, it ended up being for the best because now I’ve learned how to make my own lo mein at home!
-Plus, this recipe is healthier, less greasy, and still just as delicious as it’s takeout counterpart!

 Tips to make the best vegan vegetable lo mein